-Crimes Involving Drugs
+Workplace Crimes Involving Drugs

-Employees who are convicted of, plead guilty to (including a plea of nolo contendere or no contest), or are sentenced for a crime involving illegal drugs in the workplace must report the conviction, plea or sentence to the People Team within five (5) calendar days after such conviction, plea or sentence.
+Employees who are convicted of, plead guilty to or are sentenced for a crime involving illegal drugs in the workplace must report the conviction, plea or sentence to the People Team within five (5) calendar days after such conviction, plea or sentence.
 If an employee who is convicted of, pleads guilty to or is sentenced for a crime involving illegal drugs performs work directly relating to UnitedHealth Group's contracts or grants with a state or the federal government, UnitedHealth Group will report such conviction, plea or sentence to the appropriate agency within ten (10) calendar days after it receives notice.